Rotten wood at home or in the yard is not an appealing sight for anyone.

 That is why you need to handle it carefully and delicately.

-Once you are done, just ensure that there is no gap between the new and old wood.
+Once you are done, just ensure no gap between the new and old wood.

 Gaps will hinder the strength of the wood.